Qumulo/docs/_includes/content-reuse/admin-guides/nfs/configuring-troubleshooting-host-access-rules-nfs-exports.md

    }
    ```

-1. Use the `qq nfs_mod_export` command and specify the export path and the file with the host access rules.
+1. Run the `qq nfs_mod_export` command and specify the export path and the file with the host access rules.
 For example:

    ```bash
    qq nfs_mod_export \